 Active/passive safety-related functions, system safety/non-safety interfaces, and system compatibility under all design basis conditions.

-Any changes in design, material, or manufacturing process that could impact the functional characteristics of the item.
+Any known changes in design, material, or manufacturing process that could impact the functional characteristics of the item.

 Appropriate interface with the vendor to identify and characterize the design and functional parameters of specific parts.